 Stock Performance: −28.71%

-In the days after the debut, profit-taking and post-IPO trading dynamics pushed the stock down from its early highs.
-A few days later, Figma’s market value was roughly $45 billion, about $11 billion below its peak but still far above the IPO price.
-Analysts framed the drop as typical early trading activity rather than a change in the company’s fundamentals.
+In the days that followed, the trading dynamics forced the company’s stock price down from its highs following the IPO.
+A few days after, Figma’s market value was around $45 billion, $11 billion lower than its peak but still significantly higher than its IPO price.

 6. Gemini Space Station